Theo Allis (1925-2008):

 At one of the prison camps, there was a man named Pauki who played the bottles with a hammer (he played in the prison camp concerts).
 He had been a very talented musician before the war, and could learn any instrument in 5 minutes.

 At one stage, Theo was accidentally sent to a concentration camp.
 At the concentration camp, the prisoners had to climb up netting attached to the sides of planes, and paint camouflage onto them.
 The netting had wide holes, and was very dangerous.
 There was no padding on the ground.
 Prisoners who fell through the netting onto the concrete would break their arms or legs and they were taken off and never seen again, presumably killed.
+Theo knew that if he stayed at the concentration camp he wouldn’t survive, so after two weeks he worked up enough courage to tell someone that he’d been put in the concentration camp by mistake.
+As a result, they moved him to another prison camp instead.

 FREE DUTCH ARMY (IN INDONESIA) AFTER WWII: